 Only a doctor can diagnose an ovarian cyst and determine if it is safe to treat it at home.
 People who think they might have ovarian cysts or PCOS should see a gynecologist.
 They will ask about the person’s medical history and may perform an ultrasound or blood work.

-In rare cases, an ovarian cyst can become a medical emergency.
-A ruptured cyst can cause intense, unbearable pain and heavy bleeding.
-A person with a ruptured cyst may experience dizziness, nausea, or vomiting along with pelvic pain.
+Someone with a ruptured cyst may experience dizziness, nausea, or vomiting, along with pelvic pain.
 They should call a doctor immediately or go to the hospital if this occurs.

-Ovarian cysts are common; most are harmless and go away over time.
-Even when they persist, treatment is safe and reliable and can prevent cysts from causing serious harm.
+Ovarian cysts are common, but most are harmless and go away over time.
+Even when they persist, doctors can monitor them to ensure they will not cause problems.

 Home treatment for ovarian cysts will not make the cysts go away but can ease any pain or discomfort.
 People should be mindful of any changes in symptoms and should never ignore severe pelvic pain.